thatcsharpguy/thatcsharpguy.com/content/posts/2021-01-09-creating-dotnet-tool-scratch.md

 tags: software-engineering, testing, dotnet, c-sharp
 ---

+If you speak spanish and prefer to see me coding this, you can do so in this video: [Ingeniería de software  - Comenzando con nuestro proyecto](https://youtu.be/wXseAL7NCnk).

 Lockdown is a static website generator written in C# that works as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

 Through this series of posts I'll guide you on how did I build this tool with the hopes that you will be able to create another *dotnet* tool (hopefully you won't build a better Lockdown competitor, though 😅).